Frequently asked questions

 Do I need to bring my own music?

-What instrument(s) should I bring?
+What instruments should I bring?

-HISS is open to all singers & players of wind, string, plucked and keyboard instruments (folk, period & modern).
-Course pitch is A=440 Hz.
+HISS is open to all singers and players of wind, string, plucked and keyboard instruments (folk, period and modern).
 Big recorders are especially welcome.
 Don’t feel you can’t come because you haven’t got the ‘right’ instrument!
 You don't need to own a period instrument to take part - it’s more about how you play it.

 + Accommodation